Reeceeboii/Pi-CLI/README.md

     on Windows, Mac and Linux.

   Compilation targets are: `win`, `mac` and `linux`

-  There is a 4th build target called `win-self` which can be used if you're compiling Pi-CLI for Windows **on** a Windows machine.
-There is a small difference here that stops the generic Windows compilation target from working.
-  See the `Makefile` comments for details.

 ---

 If you find Pi-CLI useful, please consider [donating to the Pi-Hole project](https://pi-hole.net/donate/)